 #1 Prep strawberries.

 To make the strawberry freezer jam I blend up the strawberries to make it smooth.
-After that I add a little bit of mashed strawberries to give the jam a little added texture.
+After that, I add a few mashed strawberries to give the jam a little added texture.

 #2 Prep pectin.

 Add water to the pectin and boil it, cool it for a little bit.
 While you are boiling the pectin, add the strawberries and sugar together.
 Then add the pectin to the strawberry mixture.

 Mix the strawberries with the pectin to make your jam.
 I used 2 cups of strawberries to 4 cups of sugar.
 Yes, it’s a lot of sugar, but that’s what makes freezer jam so amazing!